How can I treat women with more respect?

 We don't have to ask, "What would Jesus do?" in this situation.
 Instead we look at Scripture and say, "Here is what Jesus did!"
 Jesus treated women with respect and loved them like sisters.

-This doesn't mean that, as a young Christian man, you can never pursue a relationship with a girl.
+This doesn't mean that, as a young Christian man, you can never pursue a relationship with a young woman.
 Just be sure it's an actual relationship and not simply a desire driven by physical passion.
-Any relationship you pursue should be built on respect, real expectations, and treating her like Jesus would.
-For Christians, dating relationships should not be used for fleeting pleasures, but rather serious intentions must be considered.

-If you are struggling with mindsets that are already established because of ungodly men in your life, you can still choose to stop feeding that mindset.
+If you're struggling with mindsets that are already established because of ungodly men in your life, you can still choose to stop feeding that mindset.
 Recognize that women are spiritually, intellectually, and morally equal to you and other men (Galatians 3:28).
 Respect them by not putting temptation tripwires in front of your own feet (Proverbs 22:5; Matthew 18:7-9).
 Make purposeful choices about what you allow into your mind, so that your non-respectful, fallen side (James 1:12-15) doesn't get the upper hand and lead to disrespect.
 Finally, find a Christian brother, with a good spiritual reputation, whom you can emulate (Titus 2:6-8).

 TL;DR

 Young men, you must consider how you are viewing women, both in a general sense and as specific individuals.
 We need to see women as people first—whether our relationship with them is friendly or romantic.
 Treat women as sisters with absolute purity (1 Timothy 5:2), avoid pornography (Matthew 5:28), and look to Jesus for the best example of how to treat women (Hebrews 12:2).
 Jesus respected women and showed them they are just as valuable to God as anyone else.
 By doing the same, you will maintain better, healthier friendships with women.
 Model a real, godly man: our Lord Jesus.
-Don't focus on FINDING the right person, instead BE the right person.
+Don't focus on FINDING the right person.
+Instead, BE the right person.

 Writer: Heath Tibbetts